 - Running – a nice challenge is to run around the town walls (over 7 kilometres long).
 We suggest turning left out of our front gate and running anticlockwise.
 Your run be longer than the walls because the road is often some distance from the walls.

-- Football – You’ll be welcomed to join in – it goes on all over the place because Moroccans are keen on football.
+- Football – You’ll be welcomed to join in – it goes on all over the place because Moroccans are keen on football – even more so since their amazing performance (men and women) in the 2023 World Cup.
 There are a number of pitches, often rather informal, just outside the town walls

 - Tennis – There are courts near the Palais Salam hotel on the south side of town near the town walls.
 Rackets may be hired.
 Reasonable prices.